 4 slices of gelatine

 Bring the cream to the boil and let the cardamon infuse for 1 hour.
 Filter, then bring to the boil again with the sugar.
-Leave until lukewarm, then add the gelatine slices, previously softened in
+Leave until lukewarm, then add the gelatine slices, previously softened in warm water.

 For the decoration: Florida grapefruit chips